 “Knowing that we are indeed different than the majority of people in certain regions is very nerve-wracking,” Rob confided, “but it’s gotten better the more we travel with our kids, and knowing where we can go.
-It’s about traveling with caution, but also traveling with pride, and not letting nasty comments or stares deter us from going out to see the world and experiencing things.”
+It’s about traveling with caution, but also traveling with pride.
+And also not letting nasty comments or stares deter us from going out to see the world and experiencing things.”

-It’s this idea of seeing the world that drives many of us family travel bloggers to want to share what we experience with others.
-Rob and I talked at length about what it means to have diversity in the family travel industry, and why it’s important for diverse voices like ours to be heard.
+It’s this idea of seeing the world that drives many family travel blogs to want to share their experiences with others.
+Rob and I talked at length about what it means to have diversity in family travel.
+We also talked about why it’s important for diverse voices like ours to be heard.

-Rob remarks, “The need for us to be out there and to be visible is much stronger now because when you think about media coverage and what people are reading, it’s so crazy important for people to have something strong and fun and powerful to identify with.”
+Rob remarks, “The need for us to be out there and to be visible is much stronger now.
+When you think about media coverage and what people are reading, it’s so crazy important for people to have something strong and fun and powerful to identify with.”

 And 2 Travel Dads certainly embodies the idea of strong and fun and powerful.
 Whether it’s their many Instagram posts of hiking or kayaking or playing on the beach, or their Facebook Live posts documenting their travel adventures, Rob and his husband are showing other LGBT families that travel is possible.

-“Having representation really speaks to people, and it pulls people,” he goes on to say, “it’s the visibility of more than one color skin or more than one exact type of family that’s important.”
+“Having representation in family travel really speaks to people, and it pulls people,” he goes on to say, “it’s the visibility of more than one color skin or more than one exact type of family that’s important.”

-“I’d like to see more people like us in the family travel blog scene,” he adds, “people who are ethnically diverse, people who have different families, people with adoptive kids.
+“I’d like to see more people like us writing family travel blogs,” he adds, “people who are ethnically diverse, people who have different families, people with adoptive kids.
 We are still so under-represented.
 Thinking about the business of blogging, a lot of brands are starting to understand that investing in family marketing is really smart.
 I think that it’s important to have that diversity showing now, and to really have quality in family travel blogging.”